 - Military pathway – Applicant must be a recent graduate of or be scheduled to graduate from a formal medical services training program in the United States Armed Forces.
 If a gap of more than four years exists between graduation and the date of application, evidence of relevant work experience for a minimum of three of the past five years is required.

-- Work experience pathway – Applicants who opt for this route need to prove having been employed as a medical assistant for a minimum of five out of the previous seven years in full-time equivalent paid positions.
+- Work experience pathway – Applicants who opt for this route must prove having been employed as a medical assistant for at least five out of the previous seven years in full-time equivalent paid positions.
 No more than two years of that time should have been spent as an instructor in a postsecondary medical assistant program.
 Additionally, applicants must be certified in cardiopulmonary resuscitation (CPR) and verify work experience in clinical and administrative duties.
 Proof of high school graduation is required as a minimum level of education.

 - Instructor pathway – Applicants in this pathway must be currently teaching in an accredited medical assisting program; have completed a course of instruction in a healthcare field related to medical assisting; and must have a minimum of five years of full-time teaching experience in a medical assisting discipline, including a range of clinical and administrative competencies.
 In addition, applicants with one and five years of full-time teaching experience must provide proof of three years of full-time clinical work experience in a healthcare profession.